 Loch Ard Gorge on the Great Ocean Road is a captivating natural wonder characterized by towering limestone cliffs and a sheltered beach nestled between them.
 Named after the shipwreck of the Loch Ard in 1878, the gorge offers visitors a glimpse into Australia's maritime history amidst its stunning coastal beauty.
 Exploring the area unveils breathtaking views, rugged landscapes, and a sense of awe-inspiring grandeur.

-Leaving Loch Ard Gorge, it takes approximately 1 hour and 20 minutes to reach Apollo Bay, our lunch destination.
 Apollo Bay, nestled on the Great Ocean Road, boasts stunning coastal scenery and a relaxed beach town atmosphere.
 With its picturesque beaches and charming main street filled with cafes and shops, it's a perfect stop for travelers exploring the iconic road trip route.
-Lunch time

-With the afternoon sun shining, we'll embark on a journey to the Great Ocean Road Memorial Archway, which is approximately a 40-minute drive away.
+We'll embark on a journey to the Great Ocean Road Memorial Archway.
 The Great Ocean Road Memorial Archway is a historic landmark marking the beginning of Australia's most iconic coastal drive.
 Erected in tribute to the soldiers who served in World War I, it offers visitors a poignant reminder of the road's significance and scenic journey ahead.

 We will take about 2hours back to Melbourne